claymcleod/wdl/SPEC.md

 </p>
 </details>

+After the initial `if` clause, conditional statements may have any number of `else if` clauses and a single, final `else` clause.
+As described in the paragraph above, `else if` clauses are only evaluated if all prior clauses in the statement have evaluated to `false`.
+If present, the final `else` clause executes only if all prior clauses evaluated to `false`.

-WDL has no `else` keyword.
-To mimic an `if-else` statement, you would simply use two conditionals with inverted boolean expressions.
-A common idiom is to use `select_first` to select a value from either the `if` or the `if not` body, whichever one is defined.
+When gathering results from conditionals, a common idiom is to use `select_first` to select the defined value from the `if`, `else if`, or `else` body that was evaluated.

 <details>
 <summary>